nicdelillo/nic-awesome-JupyterLab/README.md

     (my-other-env)$ conda install ipykernel
     (my-other-env)$ ipython kernel install --user --name=my-other-env --display-name="<any_name_for_kernel>"

 Where `--name` refers to the environment, while `--display-name` is the name will be displayed in the JupyterLab launcher for this kernel.
-If you do not pass that optio, it will be given same name as for the environment.
+If you do not pass that option, environment name will be used.
 You should see a message sounding like:

     Installed kernelspec my-other-env in User/Library/Jupyter/kernels/<any_name_for_kernel>